UoB-COMSM0110/2024-group-5/README.md

 #### Think Aloud Feedback

 > Alex C.:
+- I really like how there are different backgrounds each time
+- Fun
+- Has potential
 - Died quickly, first instinct was to use the keyboard to move
 - Confused why spaceship shades out
 - Confused about what damages health, e.g. crashing
-- I really like how there are different backgrounds each time
 - Not sure what these white things are (the minerals)
 - I need instructions on what the aim of the game is,
 - Need the boundaries need to be more clearly defined
 - I don't know why I am dying
 - I feel like I shouldn't die when I get to the edge of the screen
-- I have to say I think it is too hard
+- Too hard

 > Alex E.:
-- Sliders are an issue
-- Continue button to a while to respond
 - Aesthetics are pleasing
+- Sliders not working properly
+- Continue button takes a while to respond
-- It's not clear how to play the game, what is an obstacle, what is helpful
+- Unclear how to play the game:
+    - what is an obstacle? what is helpful?
 - It's not obvious that you can fire weapons

 >Freya:
 - Looking at the UI and seeing if any of the elements do anything/or if they are just graphics. e.g. is the "System Map" a button
-- The UI for the setting menu is ugly
+- The UI for the setting menu clashes/unaesthetic
 - "Continue" button when you die  doesn't do anything
 - Unclear how to move
 - The physics don't feel realistic, shouldn't fall in space
-- Fewer hard to dodge obstacles would be good
+- Too many obstacles, which are too hard to avoid
 - It needs to be clearer which obstacles are good/bad
 - We need a tutorial
 - Force field needs a battery/life line, it makes the game too easy if left unchecked